toyoshim/iona-us/docs/firmware_en.md

 But as this page uses WebUSB API, you need to visit by Google Chrome or Chromium based browser that enables WebUSB API support.

 ## Preparation
+This section is for v1/v2 boards.
+V3 board doesn't have through-holes.
+You need to use P1 port with Type-A to A special cable.

 There are 4 through-hole on the IONA board as you can see in the white circle below.
 Before supplying power, you need to shorten the yellow hole pair and the red hole pair respectively.
 This allows the JVS port to use USB data line, D+ and D-, to communicate with PC over USB protocol.